leecheeyong/clphs-canteenday/LEARN.md

 * Use a CMS or content API to make updating event info easier for non-developers.
 * Add a language toggle (EN/中文) to improve accessibility.
 * Automate image optimization and use lazy loading for even better performance.
-* Write more unit tests, especially for critical UI interactions.
 * Use of AI which is now broadly available.

 ---